taw10/crystfel/INSTALL.md

   Option 2: Compile HDF5 using CMake instead of autotools.
 In this case, HDF5 will install a `pkg-config` file which Meson will use in preference to `h5cc`.

-  Option 3: Compile CrystFEL using CMake instead of Meson.
-CMake extracts the include paths from the `h5cc` output and ignores the others.
-However, note that CrystFEL's CMake build process is deprecated and will eventually be removed.

 * **Problem**: Linker error about missing HDF5 symbols: